<< <%SKIN-STRTRANS-SYNTOC%> >>

 That allows you to specify criteria based on the Donor (a value of Category 1, and/or a value of Category 2, and/or some text found in any of Other Info 1 through 6) and/or criteria based on individual Donations (a minimum donation Amount, and/or a donation Category, and/or a range of the donations' Dates Received).
 All donors and donations matching all of the entered criteria, which haven't yet been included on a receipt, and which are otherwise receiptable, will have the receipts generated for them.
 (To see how to donors or donations are determined to be Non-Receiptable, please see Non-Receiptable Donors and Donations.)
 Like Receipt ⇒ All Donors, this will print at most 500 receipts at a time.

-Note that on this window, any of the Other Info 1 through 6 fields that you have specified should not be shown, on the Donor tab of the Maintenance ⇒ Main Window Options window, will also not be displayed for use in filtering here.
+Note that on this window, only the Other Info fields that you have specified should be shown, by checking their checkboxes on the Donor tab of the Maintenance ⇒ Main Window Options window, will be displayed for use in filtering here.
 Also, if you have assigned names to those Other Info fields on that same window, they will appear here as well.
+In the example above, the user has chosen to have only the default Other Info1 through 3 fields displayed on the main window, and has given the name "Fax Number" to Other Info 1.

 The Minimum Amount and Minimum Type Criteria